 Submitted By: Melody Cox

 Contact: Melody Cox

-History, Facts & Issues: Deborah J. Lawson received First Time Home Buyers the amount of \$7,000 May 15, 2008.
-All terms of the
+History, Facts & Issues: Deborah J. Lawson received First Time Home Buyers Down Payment Assistance through the SHIP program in the amount of \$7,000 May 15, 2008.
+All terms of the Second Mortgage have been satisfied.